Boyquotes/godot-physics-101/README.md

 ### What is the license?

 I have chosen the very permissive MIT license for this project.
+The icon is CC0 and downloaded from [aiconica](http://aiconica.net/).

 ### Are the examples mobile ready?